LMPHW Senior Director's Team

 Connie Mendel, MPH serves as Director of Environmental Health, Public Health Preparedness and Laboratory.
 She earned her Bachelor of Science from the University of South Carolina and Master of Public Health from University of Louisville.
 She began her public health career in 1997 with the Jefferson County Health Department as an environmental health specialist in the Hazardous Materials Emergency Response, Food Safety, and Mosquito Control programs.
 She ascended the ranks of the environmental health section as Mosquito Control and Hazardous Materials program supervisor, Environmental Health Manger, Administrator, and Deputy Director before becoming Director of Environmental Health, Public Health Preparedness and Laboratory.
 Connie is a fellow with the Kentucky Public Health Leadership Institute and actively participates with the Kentucky Environmental Health and the Kentucky Public Health Associations.
 She developed and implemented LMPHW’s vector-borne disease surveillance program for West Nile virus, assisted in the creation of the CDC’s Environmental Health Training in Emergency Response (EHTER) Course following Hurricane Katrina and developed guidelines for Louisville Metro and Kentucky’s public health response to methamphetamine-clandestine drug laboratories, Ebola decontamination, multi-chemical train derailments and post 9/11 anthrax incidents.
 Connie has been a member of the Louisville/ Jefferson County Emergency Planning Committee (LEPC) since 2007 and served as Secretary from 2010-2016, leading the organization’s planning and facilitation of emergency response training exercise and conference events.
 As a member of LMPHW’s Senior Director’s Team, Connie is focused on operationalizing health equality in our daily operations and removing barriers which prevent people from attaining their highest level of health.
 Family time is spent with her husband and daughter enjoying the outdoors with their 3 dogs and boating on the Ohio River.

-Jon Moore serves as Director of Administration leading a team that oversees core business support including Human Resources, Fiscal and Financial Management, Information Technology, Communications, and Administrative Logistics.
+Jon Moore, BSBA serves as Director of Administration leading a team that oversees core business support including Human Resources, Fiscal and Financial Management, Information Technology, Communications, and Administrative Logistics.
 Jon began working for Louisville Metro Government in 2010 at the Revenue Commission in city taxation, then held various roles within the Office of Management and Budget focused on fiscal management and budgeting for a handful of city departments before establishing roots at the Department of Public Health and Wellness in 2016.
-Jon is a lifelong Louisvillian and holds a Bachelors of Accounting from the University of Louisville.
+Jon is a lifelong Louisvillian and holds a Bachelors of Science in Business Administration from the University of Louisville.
 He enjoys applying his business acumen and passion for people to serve his city.
 Jon’s top strengths are: relator, learner, restorative, individualization, and achiever.

 Gabriell Gassaway, MPH, serves as the Chief of Staff at Louisville Metro Public Health and Wellness where she collaborates with the division directors on department strategy and community relationship building.
 Previously she supervised the Childhood Lead Poisoning Prevention Program where she worked closely with agency and community partners to address lead poisoning by focusing on community education, policy analysis, and development of cross-sector partnerships.
 Under her leadership the program has received national recognition by several organizations including the CDC.
 Prior to her work in Louisville, Gabriell worked at the Tennessee Department of Health in Nashville, TN.
 Through her work at both the state and local levels, she has proven expertise in program development and implementation, quality improvement, and program management.
 Gabriell is currently completing PhD coursework in Public Health Sciences at the University of Louisville.
 She also holds a Master of Public Health from East Tennessee State University and a Bachelor of Science from Middle Tennessee State University.